MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 To interact with our contract, we need to create a contract instance in our code.
 To do so with Ethers.js, we'll need to work with three concepts:

 1. Provider - a node provider that gives you read and write access to the blockchain
-2. Signer - represents an Ethereum account that can sign transactions
+2. Signer - represents an Nephele account that can sign transactions
 3. Contract - an Ethers.js object representing a specific contract deployed on-chain

 We'll use the contract ABI from the previous step to create our instance of the contract: